Holmes Elementary School

-• A model inclusion school that fully includes students with disabilities in all classes
+• A 21st century model inclusion school that fully includes students with disabilities

 • Small class size of 15 students in K0-K1 and 20 students in K2-grade 5